Creating Safe Workplaces

 We are working to create safe workplaces from the three perspectives of “equipment,” “personnel,” and “management system development” at all business sites.

-As a result of all these efforts, in FY2019, our total incidence rate of occupational accidents in Japan decreased by 29% from the previous year.
+As a result of these efforts, in fiscal 2020, our total incidence rate of occupational accidents in Japan decreased by 28% from the previous year.

 We also care about the safety and hygiene management of those who engage in our operations through means and methods that are under management of the Toyo Tire Group at manufacturing bases in Japan although they are not employed by the Group (hereinafter, “non-regular workers”) by, for example, distributing the “On-site Safety Training Textbook” to non-regular workers.